LIAAD/Time-Matters/README.md

 '''
 ````
 #### Option 1: Get (a unique) score for each temporal expression found within the text
-Output: to retrieve a unique score for each temporal expression, regardless it occurs multiple times in different parts of the text, that is multiple occurrences of a date (e.g., 2019.......
-2019) in different sentences, will always return the same score (e.g., 0.92);
+Output: to retrieve a unique score for each temporal expression, regardless it occurs multiple times in different parts of the text, that is multiple occurrences of a date in different sentences (e.g., 2019.......
+2019), will always return the same score (e.g., 0.92);

 ##### With default parameters.
 ```` bash